mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 Step 10: Score or deploy the best configuration programmatically
 ----------------------------------------------------------------
-Once you have found a choice of LLM, prompt template, and parameters that performs well, you can use its corresponding MLflow Model in a notebook or :ref:`deploy it to Databricks Model Serving <deploy-prompt-serving>`.
+Once you have found a configuration of LLM, prompt template, and parameters that performs well, you can score the corresponding MLflow Model in a notebook or :ref:`deploy it to Databricks Model Serving <deploy-prompt-serving>`.

-To load the MLflow Model in a notebook for batch inference, navigate to the **Run Page** and select the *model* directory in the **Artifact Viewer**.
+To load the MLflow Model in a notebook for batch inference, click on the Run's name to open the **Run Page** and select the *model* directory in the **Artifact Viewer**.
 Then, copy the first few lines of code from the *Predict on a Pandas DataFrame* section and run them in a Databricks Notebook.
 For example:

 .. figure:: ../_static/images/load_model.png
    :width: 80%